romanvm/kodi.six/Readme.md

 encoded in UTF-8, while other functions and methods accept both `str` and `unicode`.
 Also, most functions and methods that return text data return `str` objects also encoded in UTF-8, but a few of them return `unicode`.
-This makes addon developers to use *ad hoc* solutions for each case.
+This makes addon developers use *ad hoc* solutions for each case.
 For example, strings that are passed to `xbmc.log()` function need to be checked if they are `unicode` objects and, if yes, encoded to `str` using UTF-8.